Step-by-Step Guide: Bleeding and Refilling Shocks

 Adjustable vacuum-0.3 – -0.99 BAR

-The PRO vacuum bleed shock is the most advanced option for any vehicle professional.
+The LABA7 PRO is the most advanced option for any vehicle professional.
 With an external tank connected, it can fill up to even three dampers at a time.

 LABA7 vacuum bleed pump PRO